Simplicity in design is like the mediterranean landscape. Airy. A visual breath of fresh air.

 Simplicity is about distractions

-Simplicity may spare the work of any extra-visual association, waste of attention, of noise.
+Simplicity may spare the work of any extra-visual association, of waste of attention, of noise.
 In both music and the visual arts, it’s an attempt to explore the essential elements of the form.
 So, no fluff.
 Rather frightening, isn’t it?

 Simplicity of form, is not simplicity of experience

 Simple forms do not reduce relationships.
 All the hierarchy, the scale, the proportions are not thereby canceled.
 They are clarified.
 A feeling of visual comfort is added.
 Better still, the elements can speak louder.
 Sophistication is implied and that might be a thing of beauty.
 The organic beauty is a sign of health even in design.

 Simplicity is not reductionism